bswiswa/node/notes.md

 ```
 Now if we place an image called "img1.png" in the public folder of our application, it can be readily served by going to the **/img1.png**.

+### Dynamic HTML
+A templating engine can help us render HTML in a dynamic way and inject variables into the template.
+A templating engine can also help you create reusable markup for things like headers and footers.